ibm-cloud-docs/discovery-data/connect.md

 #### Configuring a Database collection
 {: #configuredatabase}

+Before you complete the fields in **Enter your credentials**, you might want to check that the user credentials are associated with a user who has restricted permissions to access the tables that you want to crawl.

+Before you complete the fields in **Specify what you want to crawl**, keep the following points in mind if you crawl multiple tables:

+- You can crawl multiple tables in a collection, and you can specify tables that have different schema, or sets of columns.
+- If you crawl multiple tables that have columns with the same name but different data types, the data in one of the tables is excluded from the index.
+For example, if you have two tables that have columns called `DATA` and the `DATA` column in one table is populated with dates and the column in the other table is populated with strings, the data in one of the tables is excluded from the index.
+In this case, to resolve a column name conflict, use a `VIEW`.

+Only in content mining projects, columns that have such a conflict are assigned fields that have a data type suffix, such as `DATA_string`.
+To see if data types are excluded from the index, click **Warnings and errors** in the **Activity** tab.
+{: note}

 In {{site.data.keyword.discoveryshort}}, after you select **Database** as the collection type, enter the following information:

 1. Complete the following fields in **Enter your credentials**:
     -  **Database URL** - The main URL to the database you select.
+The format of the database URL is `jdbc:<database_type>://<path>:<port>`.
 See the following list for examples of database URLs:
        - Db2 - `jdbc:db2://localhost:50000/sample`
        - Oracle - `jdbc:oracle:thin:@localhost:1521:sample`
        - SQL Server - `jdbc:sqlserver://localhost:1433;DatabaseName=sample`
        - Postgresql - `jdbc:postgresql://localhost/sample`
     -  **User** - Your username that you obtain from the database you selected.
 You use this username to crawl the source.
 Your username is different from database to database.
     -  **Password** - Your password that you obtain from the database you selected.
 Your password is associated with your username.
 Your password is different from database to database.
-1. Complete the following fields in **Specify what you want to crawl**:
+1. Complete the following fields in **Connection settings**:
     -  **JDBC driver type** - The default is **DB2**.
 Lists the four databases that {{site.data.keyword.discoveryshort}} supports: Db2, Microsoft SQL Server, Postgresql, and Oracle.
 If you want to crawl from another database that is not listed, select **OTHER**.
     -  **JDBC driver classname** - The JDBC driver class name you obtain from the database you select.
 Depending on the database you select in **JDBC Driver Type**, this field is autofilled, except if you select **OTHER**.
     -  **JDBC driver classpath** - Upload a JDBC driver file, which can have a .jar or .zip file extension.
 You can select or delete a .jar or .zip file that you previously uploaded.
+1. Complete the following fields in **Specify what you want to crawl**:
     -  **Schema Name** - The schema you want to crawl data from.
 You obtain the schema name from the database you are crawling.
     -  **Table Name** - The table within a schema you want to crawl data from.
 You obtain the table name from the database you are crawling.

+         After you complete the **Schema name** and **Table name** fields and click **Add**, you can click the edit icon to access the **Table crawl settings** dialog box, where you can enter input in the following fields:
-    -  **Primary key** - Optional: The primary key of the target database table.
+         -  **Primary key** - The primary key of the target database table.
+If the primary key is not configured in the target database table, you must complete this field.
 The JDBC database crawler appends this primary key value to the URL of each crawled row to keep its uniqueness.
 When the primary key is a composite key, concatenate the key names by using a comma, for example `key1,key2`.
 If unspecified, the project defaults to the primary key fields of the table.
+If the primary key is configured in the target database table, this key is automatically detected.
+         -  **Row filter** - Optional: Specify the `SQL WHERE` clause to designate which table rows to crawl.
+You must specify a Boolean expression that can be the condition of a `WHERE` clause in a `SELECT` statement.
+If there is an error in syntax or column names, the table is excluded from the crawl, and no documents are indexed.
+In this case, update the condition, and click **Apply changes and reprocess**.
 1. Click **Finish**.